-The new-for 2018 Chevrolet Equinox SUV can be equipped just about any way you’d like from frugal to over-the-top.
+The Chevrolet Equinox SUV was all-new for 2018, and it can be equipped just about any way you’d like from frugal to over-the-top.
 For example, three different engine choices are available, but to stay on budget you might opt for the 170-horsepower 1.5-liter turbocharged 4-cylinder.
 Standards include alloy wheels, LED running lights, automatic xenon headlamps, stop-start system, heated/power-operated side mirrors, parking camera system, remote entry/start, and a six-speaker audio system controlled by touchscreen.
 Options include leather upholstery, all-wheel-drive, heated rear seats and rear parking sensors.

-The five-passenger Rogue has been a big hit for Nissan, and the company has added some nice goodies for the 2018 model year.
-Among the big adds are NissanConnect featuring Apple CarPlay and Android Auto and the addition of yet another USB port, this one inside the center console storage area.
+The five-passenger Rogue has been a big hit for Nissan, and the company has added some nice goodies.
+Among the big recent adds are NissanConnect featuring Apple CarPlay and Android Auto and the addition of yet another USB port, this one inside the center console storage area.
 The Rogue offers exceptional passenger and cargo flexibility with its innovative and now much-copied EZ Flex Seating System and Divide-N-Hide Cargo System box on all trim levels.
 A wide variety of electronic driver and safety aids are available, but the packages could push the price well beyond the $25,000 range.

 Budget shoppers will like the compact Ford Escape, because it offers a wealth of standards at a value price, and Ford often sweetens the deal with promotions.
 The base model has steel wheels instead of alloys, but it does offer tilt/telescoping steering wheel, automatic headlamps, LED tail lamps, split/folding/reclining rear seats, and Bluetooth/smartphone integration.
 Base engine is a 168-horsepower 2.5-liter 4-cylinder.
 Upgrades like optional engines, leather upholstery and automated parking-assist make the Escape even plusher.
 We think the collision mitigation system is certainly worthy of consideration.

 The Hyundai Tucson small crossover has been a nice success story for Hyundai.
 Its stellar warranty coverage is accompanied by a substantial amount of standard equipment.
-For 2018 the Tucson adds heated seats and a seven-inch audio display system with expanded availability of Android Auto and Apple CarPlay.
+The Tucson features heated seats and a seven-inch audio display system with expanded availability of Android Auto and Apple CarPlay.
 For well under $25K you can opt for a Tucson SEL version that offers the seven-inch touchscreen display audio system, LED daytime running lights and accent lights, eight-way power driver seat with two-way power lumbar support, heated front seats and power-operated windows with driver’s auto-up/down feature.
 Nice.

 It makes perfect sense that a Jeep model would land on the list of 10 Best SUVs under $25,000, and the Cherokee gets the nod.
 We think you’ll be perfectly happy with the base 184-horsepower 2.4-liter 4-cylinder engine.
 Ascending trim levels and options can significantly up the price of the Cherokee, but even in base trim it offers LED tail lamps and running lights, remote entry, tilt/telescoping steering wheel, split/folding rear seats, and Bluetooth/USB integration with the audio system.
 As you would expect, four-wheel-drive and other off-roading gear is available should you want to hit the Rubicon Trail.